adenger/subpred3/README.md

 >sp|Uniprot|Gene_names|TaxID|TCDB_ID|Substrates|Description

 This is the old version of the project, and contains the notebooks and code used for the Manuscript.
 For a cleaner version with automatic downloading of raw data, please switch to the main branch.

+If you want to reproduce the results, we can send you the exact data we used.